 Benefits of a Military Nursing Career

-Nurses working for the U.S. military services earn commission, or pay, that is competitive with national standards.
-According to numerous pay websites, officers in the Nurse Corps earn a base pay from $58,000 to $103,000 annually - an average of $70,559 each year.
+Nurses working for the U.S. military services earn a commission or pay, which is competitive with national standards.
+According to numerous pay websites, officers in the Nurse Corps earn a base pay from $58,000 to $103,000 annually – an average of $70,559 each year.

 Nurses will also receive special incentive bonus money for moving forward in their career path.
 For example, nurses who become board certified in a specialty area earn an additional $6,000 bonus.